cpputest/cpputest.github.io/mocking_manual.markdown

 If you try to ignore it or disable the framework, it will explode.
 Why ?
 The return value is not defined so there is no way to define the return value of the mocked function.

-To cases like these there is a series of return value functions that allows you to define a default return value, that will be returned when the mock function is ignored.
+To cases like these there is a series of return value functions that allows you to define a default return value that will be returned when the mock function is ignored.

 The example above could be written as: